These are the best places to travel this summer

 Best neighborhood for accommodations

-Midtown keeps the urban, high-rise atmosphere of Downtown Atlanta going, and adds to it a refined arts vibe.
-Midtown is a walkable neighborhood just north of Downtown, and is home to the Fox Theater, the High Museum of Art and the Museum of Design Atlanta.
+Midtown keeps the urban, high-rise atmosphere of Downtown Atlanta going and adds to it a refined arts vibe.
+Midtown is a walkable neighborhood just north of Downtown, home to the Fox Theater, the High Museum of Art and the Museum of Design Atlanta.
 There are plenty of hotels to choose from in Midtown across a range of budgets, and it’s a short distance away from the tourist attractions of Downtown.

 In some areas it can lack the neighborhood feel of some of Atlanta's other quarters, but it’s an ideal area for being close to the action.